Is Stress Taking A Toll On Your Marriage?

 These days, we find that it’s a rare couple who doesn’t struggle with problems and stress caused by an overcrowded schedule and a fast-paced lifestyle.
-Almost every married couple we talk to faces the relentless pressures and demands of life that cause them to be over committed, overextended, and overloaded.
-We all feel the pressure of heavy demands placed on us in this high-pressured world we live in.
+Almost every married couple we talk to faces the relentless pressures and demands of life that cause them to be over-committed, overextended, and overloaded.
+We all feel the pressure of heavy demands placed on us in this high-pressure world we live in.

 The pressures and stress from a list like that can easily isolate us from one another.
 I get pulled one way, and she gets pulled another, our lives only touching at points.
 When that happens, there’s little time or energy left for any in-depth relating.
 Pressure and stress can pry us apart.
 Unless we as a couple do something to deal with it, the persistent pressures and demands can slowly erode the quality of our relationship.

 (1) Set priorities and put God first.
 (Matt 6:33-34).
 The decisions we make are influenced by our priorities- what we consider important.
-Setting priorities is deciding in advance what uses of time and money have greatest value to you.
-Then you can decide how to spend your time and money on the basis of your priorities, not your pressures.
+Setting priorities is deciding in advance what uses of time and money have the greatest value to you.
+Then you can decide how to spend your time and money based on your priorities, not your pressures.

 (2) Seek to make decisions based upon God’s truth.
 A good question to ask when facing a difficult decision is “What would Jesus do in this situation?”

 (3) As a couple, seek God’s wisdom by praying together about decisions.
 (Proverbs 3: 5-7).
-When we pray together and look to Him for guidance, He is able to give us the understanding and wisdom that we need to make sound decisions that are in our best interest as a couple and family.
+When we pray together and look to Him for guidance, He can give us the understanding and wisdom that we need to make sound decisions that are in our best interests as a couple and family.

 Another thing that helped us was taking a close look at the pace of our lifestyle.
 Few things are as exhausting and soul-numbing as racing through life from one activity to the next.

 If you look at “a day in the life of Jesus,” (Mark 1:21-38) you can see the pressing demands that He faced and how He handled them.
-Jesus took time out to catch His breath, and refocus His direction in the midst of all the demands and pressures of the day?
-Verse 35 says: “Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place where he prayed.”
+Jesus took time out to catch His breath, and refocus His direction amid all the demands and pressures of the day.
+Verse 35 says: “Very early in the morning, while it was still dark, Jesus got up, left the house, and went off to a solitary place where he prayed.”
 Surrounded by hours of activities, in the midst of it all, He found time for quiet stillness – He found a place of solitude to pray.